THE GARDEN WEBSITE.COM

 The beginnings of powdery mildew on a catalpa leaf.

 Control: Since the disease overwinters, remove infected plant parts including infected fallen leaves.
 Apply organic mulch and water often to reduce water stress.
-Infected tissues will not recover but applying a fungicide will reduce the spread of the disease
+Infected tissues will not recover but applying a fungicide will reduce the spread of the disease.

 Apply sulfur or copper according to the manufacturers instructions, every 7 to 10 days.
 Effective non chemical controls include baking soda or milk.
 Whatever you use, apply to all areas of the plant thoroughly including the ground, but don’t apply in full sun to prevent tissue damage.